-http://forms.logiforms.com/formdata/user\forms/74846\2296047/358884/page1.html?cache bust=2940
+http://forms.logiforms.com/formdata/user_forms/74846_2296047/358884/page1.html?cachebust=2940

-IMPORTANT: The online form does not have an auto-save feature.
-Therefore, it is highly recommended that all components of the application are ready-to-go before completing this step.
-Please be cognizant of the character limits in the narrative sections.
+IMPORTANT: The online form does not automatically save.
+All of the application components need to be ready before completing this step.
+Please pay attention to the character limits in the narrative sections.
 The budget worksheet is available on our website and will need to be uploaded through the online form.
-For questions, please email jalmstead@larimer.org with "2019 SGCP Application" in the subject line.
+For questions, please email jalmstead@larimer.org with "2020 SGCP Application Assistance" in the subject line.

 Please carefully review all of the information provided in this document.
 Thank you for your interest in the Small Grants for Community Partnering program.
-We look forward to reviewing your proposal!
+We look forward to reviewing your project proposal.